KDE/ghostwriter/README.md

 Roadmap
 ========

-- Port from qmake to cmake in preparation for Qt 6.
+- Replace HUDs with popup menus or sidebar.
 - Add session and document goals.
-- Updating only the changed HTML in live preview to improve rendering speed.
+- Update only the changed HTML in live preview to improve rendering speed.
+- Implement synchronized scrolling.
 - Add quick preview popup of equations and images.
-- Add quick preview popup of current paragraph/section.
 - Go to corresponding line in editor on `Ctrl+left click` over text in live preview.
-- Replace HUDs with popup menus or sidebar.
 - Provide a fully-tested MacOS port with installer. **Help wanted!**
 - Translate *ghostwriter* into other languages via *Qt Linguist*.  **Help wanted!**
+- Port from qmake to cmake in preparation for Qt 6.

 Licensing
 =========

 The source code for *ghostwriter* is licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl.html).
-However, various icons and third-party FOSS code (i.e., Hunspell and Sundown) have different licenses compatible with GPLv3.
+However, various icons and third-party FOSS code (i.e., Hunspell and cmark-gfm) have different licenses compatible with GPLv3.
 Please read the COPYING files in the respective folders for the different licenses.